dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

     ## 40  8 -400.047 816.7  5.26  0.020
     ## Models ranked by AICc(x)

-All of the top models include life cycle length, and they may or may not contain host mass and trophic level.
-This suggests that life cycle length explains variation in nematode size that is not explained by def host attributes.
-Perhaps long life cycles just give parasites more opportunity to grow (a little in each host).
+All of the top models include life cycle length (as either a continuous or categorical variable), and they may or may not contain host mass and trophic level.
+This suggests that life cycle length explains variation in nematode size that is not explained by the def host attributes.
+Perhaps long life cycles just give parasites more opportunity to grow (i.e. a little in each host).
 However, even in the 'global model', which is obviously overfit, only 13% of the variation in adult parasite size is explained.
-Other factors like host immunity, interspecific competition, and phylogenetic constraints may strongly parasite final size.
-In any case, a large, high-trophic level final host does not seem to strongly favor the evolution of large body sizes.
+Maybe other factors like definitive host immunity, interspecific competition, and phylogenetic constraints strongly shape adult parasite size.
+In any case, a large, high-trophic level final host does not seem to come with the benefit of a larger body size.